TernFolbaek/TernFolbaek/README.md

 #### Random YT videos: https://www.youtube.com/@smollpenguin

 My repositories range from practical apps that I found useful to projects that help me understand complex topics on a deeper level.
-These projects are designed to assist others in learning those topics more easily and intuitively.

 ### Apps:
 - [Anthra - Platform for students across universities and courses to connect with each other](https://github.com/TernFolbaek/anthra)